Tariq ibn Ziyad: History

-According to Ibn Abd al-Hakam (803–871), Musa ibn Nusayr appointed Ṭāriq governor of Tangier after its conquest in 710–711, but an unconquered Visigothic outpost remained nearby at Ceuta, a stronghold commanded by a nobleman named Julian, Count of Ceuta.
+According to Ibn Abd al-Hakam (803–871), Musa ibn Nusayr appointed Tariq as governor of Tangier after its conquest in 710–711, but an unconquered Visigothic outpost remained nearby at Ceuta, a stronghold commanded by a nobleman named Julian, Count of Ceuta.

 After Roderic came to power in Spain, Julian had, as was the custom, sent his daughter, Florinda la Cava, to the court of the Visigothic king for education.
 It is said that Roderic raped her, and that Julian was so incensed he resolved to have the Muslims bring down the Visigothic Kingdom.
-Accordingly, he entered into a treaty with Ṭāriq (Mūsā having returned to Qayrawan) to secretly convoy the Muslim army across the Straits of Gibraltar, as he owned a number of merchant ships and had his own forts on the Spanish mainland.
+Accordingly, he entered into a treaty with Tariq (Musa having returned to Qayrawan) to secretly convoy the Muslim army across the Straits of Gibraltar, as he owned a number of merchant ships and had his own forts on the Spanish mainland.

-On or about April 26, 711, the army of Ṭāriq Bin Ziyad, composed of recent Berber converts to Islam, was landed on the Iberian peninsula (in what is now Spain) by Julian.
-(Note: There is a legend that Ṭāriq ordered that the ships he arrived in be burnt, to prevent any cowardice.
+On or about April 26, 711, the army of Tariq Bin Ziyad, composed of recent Berber converts to Islam, was landed on the Iberian peninsula (in what is now Spain) by Julian.
+(Note: There is a legend that Tariq ordered that the ships he arrived in be burnt, to prevent any cowardice.
 This is first mentioned over 400 years later by the geographer al-Idrisi, fasc.
 5 p.
 540 of Arabic text (فٱمر بإحراق المراكب), vol. 2 p.
 18 of French translation.
 Apart from a mention in the slightly later Kitāb al-iktifa fī akhbār al-khulafā (English translation in Appendix D of Gayangos, The History of the Mohammedan Dynasties in Spain), this legend was not sustained by other authors.)
 They debarked at the foothills of a mountain which was henceforth named after him, Gibraltar (Jabal Tariq).

-Ṭāriq's army contained about 7,000 soldiers, composed largely of Berber stock but also Arab troops.
+Tariq's army contained about 7,000 soldiers, composed largely of Berber stock but also Arab troops.
 Roderic, to meet the threat of the Umayyads, assembled an army said to number 100,000, though the real number may well have been much lower.
-Most of the army was commanded by, and loyal to, the sons of Wittiza, whom Roderic had brutally deposed. Ṭāriq won a decisive victory when Roderic was defeated and killed on July 19 at the Battle of Guadalete.
+Most of the army was commanded by, and loyal to, the sons of Wittiza, whom Roderic had brutally deposed.
+Tariq won a decisive victory when Roderic was defeated and killed on July 19 at the Battle of Guadalete.